tpikonen/upm/README.md

     pass <key>  (Default) Get password corresponding to the key.
-                If just the key is given, this is the default. user <key>  Get the username corresponding to the key. ls          List all keys in vault.
+                If just the key is given, this is the default. user <key>  Get the username corresponding to the key. both <key>  Get the username and password, separated by a newline corresponding to the key.
+    ls          List all keys in vault.
 Outputs to stdout.

 Options: